 GymAware is the Linear Position Transducer For Sport.

-An LPT or Linear Position Transducer measures distance (Position) and time to calculate velocity and power.
+An LPT or Linear Position Transducer measures the distance (Position) and time to calculate velocity and power.
 The GymAware PowerTool and the Tendo unit are types of LPT.
 But that is where the similarity ends.
-The PowerTool uses a constant spool size mechanism to prevent inaccuracy due to tether over-wind, and measures angle of lift to compensate for non vertical movement.
+The PowerTool uses a constant spool size mechanism to prevent inaccuracy due to tether over-wind, and measures the angle of lift to compensate for non-vertical movement.